 Hotel Management College and University Program Overviews

 Degree programs in hotel management are available at the undergraduate and graduate levels.
-Students of associate's and bachelor's degree programs have the opportunity to study management principles and practices in areas of food preparation, facilities, purchasing, front office and marketing.
-Graduates of these programs are prepared for entry-level positions in hotel, motels, casinos or catering companies.
-Programs at the graduate level are generally intended for those with experience who are seeking advancement in the field.
-Both associate and master's degrees can be earned in two years; bachelor's degree programs are completed in four years.
+Students have the opportunity to study management principles and practices in the areas of food preparation, facilities, purchasing, front office, and marketing.

-Hotel managers oversee the day-to-day operations of hotels, motels and other lodging facilities.
+Hotel management degree programs ensure that all graduates are prepared for a variety of administrative aspects in hospitality management, which may include overseeing the day-to-day operations of hotels, motels, and other lodging facilities.
 The responsibilities of hotel management staff may include ensuring the availability and quality of hotel amenities, setting room rates, managing housekeeping and coordinating conferences.

 Associate Degree in Hotel Management

+Associate degree programs in hotel management prepare students for entry-level leadership positions in hospitality settings and may be found at local community colleges.
 Within an associate degree program for hotel management, students learn the basics of hotel operations as they develop interpersonal skills that are essential in the hospitality field.
-General education units complement core courses.
-Common courses include:
+General education units complement core courses, and course topics may include the following:

 - Fundamentals of food preparation

 - Hospitality marketing

 Bachelor's Degree in Hotel Management